XYZfinal/tetrisAI/README.md

 ## Introduction

-Minimax Algorithm implementation on tetris (with jstris as the simulator)
+Tetris Algorithm implementation(with jstris as the simulator)

 python version used: 3.8.3